SolrNet/SolrNet/Documentation/Observability.md

     .ConfigureResource(ConfigureResource)
     .WithTracing(b => b
         .AddSource(SolrNet.DiagnosticHeaders.DefaultSourceName) // SolrNet ActivitySource
-        .AddConsoleExporter() // Any OTEL suportable exporter can be used here );
+        .AddConsoleExporter() // Any OTEL supportable exporter can be used here );
 ```